Provo Utah Rock Canyon Temple: Cultural and community impact

+Purpose

+A temple is where church members go to make sacred promises, or covenants, and perform ordinances for themselves or on behalf of their deceased ancestors.
+These ordinances include baptism and confirmation, washing and anointing, endowment, and sealing.
+While the grounds are open to everyone, only church members who hold a current temple recommend enter the temple to participate in the ordinances.

-In large part because of its location across the street from a Missionary Training Center and proximity to the BYU campus, the Provo Utah Temple is one of the church's busiest.
+In large part because of its location across the street from a Missionary Training Center and proximity to BYU, the Provo Utah Temple was one of the church's busiest.
 In 2016, the Provo City Center Temple was dedicated, making Provo the second city in the world, following South Jordan, Utah, to have two active temples.
 The two temples are 2.4 miles apart.
-A temple to temple run is held annually between the two temples.

-In 2020, like all the church's temples, the Provo Utah Temple was closed for a time in response to the coronavirus pandemic.
-It was reopened May 11, 2020 for limited use, and then completely reopened June 14, 2021.

-As of 2022, the temple serves stakes from the cities of Provo, Orem, Vineyard, Midway and Heber City.
+As of 2022, the temple served stakes from the cities of Provo, Orem, Vineyard, Midway and Heber City.

-In the October 2021 general conference, church president Russell M. Nelson announced the temple would be reconstructed following the dedication of the Orem Utah Temple, which is expected to be completed in fall 2023.
-The new design will not reflect the modernist plans of the original building, despite some opposition from community members.
-The new designs are similar to other contemporary temples including the Orem Utah Temple and the Deseret Peak Utah Temple.